hannes-marais/brainsimming/README.md

 ![Hero image](Firefly%20brainstorming%20with%20AI,%20brain%20simulation,%20personas,%20AI,%20creativity%205303.jpg)

-# AI-Assisted Brainstorming: Revolutionizing the Creative Process
+# AI-Assisted Brainsimming: Boosting the Creative Process

 Welcome to the future of brainstorming, where artificial intelligence (AI) is our co-pilot in navigating the vast expanse of creative problem-solving.
 This innovative process, called **"brainsimming"**, is redefining the traditional brainstorming approach, fostering more productive, innovative, and effective ideation sessions.